usharesoft/appcenter-docs/apis/en/source/pages/machineimage/overview.rst

 ===========================

 	* :ref:`applianceImage-publish`: Request to publish (register) a generated machine image to a target cloud environment
+	* :ref:`machineImageFile-download`: Downloads a file of a generated PXE image
 	* :ref:`machineImageGeneration-cancel`: Cancels a running generation of a machine image
 	* :ref:`machineImagePkg-getAll`: Retrieves all the native packages contained in the machine image
 	* :ref:`machineImagePublish-cancel`: Cancels a running publish of a machine image to a target environment